Adams County, Washington

 Adams County is a county in the U.S. state of Washington.
 As of the 2020 census, the population was 20,613.
 The county seat is at Ritzville, and its largest city is Othello.
 The county was formed out of Whitman County in November 1883 and is named after John Adams, the second President of the United States.
 Adams County's two most populous cities are Ritzville and Othello.
 Ritzville is located in the northeastern corner of the county at the junction of I-90 and US 395, making it a popular stop for travelers.
 Ritzville is an hour's drive from Spokane.
 Othello is located in the southwestern panhandle of the county.

 History

+Incorporation

 The Governor of Washington Territory approved the proposed Adams County Articles of Incorporation on November 28, 1883.
 At that time Adams County and Franklin County were formed out of territory from Whitman County.
 The first County meeting (December 19, 1883) established Ritzville as the county seat.

-By 1885 the county offices were established, in a wood-frame house purchased for the purpose in Ritzville.
+By 1885, the county offices were established, in a wood-frame house purchased for the purpose in Ritzville.

 The 1890 census showed that Adams County boasted 2,098 residents.
-The growing population justified a purpose-built courthouse, so construction began on February 23, 1892, for a two-story brick building with a tower and a basement.
+The growing population justified a purpose-built courthouse, so construction began on a new brick courthouse on February 23, 1892.

-Wheat farming was a main focus of early residents.
-In 1909 Adams County proclaimed itself "bread basket of the world," with Ritzville reportedly being the world's largest inland wheat exporter.

-1905 - "A number of officials also appeared before the board [of county commissioners] and asked that an addition be built to the court house for the accommodation of the auditor and treasurer who require more room on account of the increase in business."
-The architectural firm of Preusse and Zittel of Spokane began drawing plans for the proposed addition in March 1905.
-Adams County Commissioners (Joseph M. Batten, Henry J. Allert and Fred Kembel) approved the new addition in May 1905.

-In 1905 the County courthouse was expanded.
-Work was completed in October 1905.